microsoft/Windows-driver-samples/general/obcallback/ReadMe.md

 ```
 C:\> obcallbacktestctrl.exe  -?                      (for command line help)
 C:\> obcallbacktestctrl.exe  -install                (installs the kernel driver)
-C:\> obcallbacktestctrl.exe  -name  notepad          (specifies that the string “notepad”  will be watched as a protected executable)
+C:\> obcallbacktestctrl.exe  -name  notepad          (specifies that the string "notepad"  will be watched as a protected executable)
-                                                     (now you can start up  “notepad.exe”)
+                                                     (now you can start up "notepad.exe")
 C:\> notepad

 C:\> tlist                                           (locate the process ID of notepad.exe)

 C:\> kill -f  2329                                   (attempt to kill off the notepad.exe with a PID of 2329)
-process notepad.exe (2329) - 'Untitled – Notepad' could not be killed
+process notepad.exe (2329) - 'Untitled - Notepad' could not be killed

 C:\> obcallbacktestctrl.exe  -deprotect              (remove the protections on the notepad process)

-C:\> kill -f  2329                                   (attempt to kill off the process – which will succeed)
+C:\> kill -f  2329                                   (attempt to kill off the process - which will succeed)
 C:\> obcallbacktestctrl.exe  -uninstall              (uninstall the kernel driver)
 ```